MengZe404/mengze404.github.io/_pages/research.md

 header:
   og_image: "research/ecdf.png"
 ---
-My academic research falls into two main areas: Statistical Machine Learning and Data Scienlce in Finance, with a focus on Financial Time-Series Analysis and Risk Analysis.
+My research interests fall into two main areas: Machine Learning and Data Science, with various topics such as:
-I am particularly interested in using advanced mathematical and computational techniques to analyse and model financial data, with the goal of better understanding and predicting market trends and risks.
+- Federated Learning
+- NLP (Semantic Analysis and Personalization)
+- Time-Series Forecasting with Neural Network
+- Statistical Machine Learning (heterogeneity diagnostic)
+-
+I am interested in both theoretical studies and practical applications.

-My other research includes applied linear mathematics in cryptography and mathematics education system.

-Currently, I am working as a Research Assistant at UNMC, designing algorithmatic mathematics assessment for undergraduate mathematics students.
+My other research includes applied linear algebra, cryptography and mathematics education.
+Currently, I am working as a Research Assistant at UNMC, designing algorithmic mathematics assessment for undergraduate mathematics students.

+In the meantime, I have been invited by the school to give several research-sharing talks, and my work and efforts have been well-recognized by all staff and students.

 <nbsp>